Dog Eye Allergies: Symptoms and Treatment

 Environmental Management

-Conditions that can look like dog eye allergies but require urgent care include corneal ulcers, glaucoma (characterized by a bulging eye and sudden pain), uveitis, entropion (eyelids that roll inward and scratch the cornea), and cherry eye (prolapse of the third eyelid gland).
-If your dog is squinting hard, pawing at one eye, or the eye looks cloudy or changes shape, call your vet right away.
+Corneal ulcers, glaucoma (often marked by a bulging eye and sudden pain), uveitis, entropion (eyelids rolling inward and scratching the cornea), and cherry eye (a prolapsed third eyelid gland) can all mimic allergy symptoms but require urgent care.
+If your dog is squinting hard, pawing at one eye, or the eye looks cloudy or has changed shape, call your vet immediately.

-If your dog has been showing signs of eye allergies such as redness, discharge, squinting, or rubbing, don’t wait for things to get worse.
+Parrish Veterinary Clinic helps dogs dealing with seasonal pollen, food sensitivities, or environmental triggers get an accurate diagnosis and a treatment plan that brings lasting relief.
+If your dog has been showing signs of eye allergies, such as redness, discharge, squinting, or rubbing, don’t wait for things to get worse.
 Call Parrish Veterinary Clinic in Parrish, FL at (941) 216-2335 today to schedule an eye exam.
 We’re here to help your dog see the world clearly and comfortably.